erajasekar/lmes-feedback/PITCHME.md

 ** Students should know how to connect the dots to succeed in future jobs. **

 * In future, most of the manual “factory work” will be replaced by machines.
-* We can’t teach connecting dots in a text book.

 ---